The Glebe Society’s aims include:

 It was with these challenges in mind that Leichhardt Council introduced Town Plan 2000, which has stricter environmental controls, reflecting concern about overdevelopment and the need to make new building sustainable.
 At the same time development control plans tightened up requirements in particular suburbs.

-When Glebe became part of the City of Sydney in May, 2003, the City continued to apply Town Plan 2000.
-Eventually the City will institute a new town plan following community consultation.
-The City has gathered a lot of empirical data for the new plan, but at the time of writing there is no timetable for public exhibition and comment.
-The fringes of Glebe, which are affected by development in adjacent suburbs, remain areas of concern, as do the foreshore of the Bays opposite Glebe, which have a large impact but are generally outside local government control.
+When Glebe became part of the City of Sydney in May, 2003, the City continued to apply Town Plan 2000, but since 2012 a new City Plan has been in place covering the whole of the local government area.
+The fringes of Glebe, which are affected by development in adjacent suburbs, remain areas of concern, as do the foreshore of the Bays opposite Glebe which have a large impact on Glebe but are generally outside local government control.

-Bellevue, in Blackwattle Bay Park, has now been restored and a cafe approved.
-The restored Walter Burley Griffin Incinerator on the Australand/Fletchers site (see above) is proposed for community use.
+Bellevue, in Blackwattle Bay Park, has been restored and a cafe.
+The restored Walter Burley Griffin Incinerator on the Australand/Fletchers site (see above) is available for community use.
 Both are Council-owned heritage buildings

-Such problems are not unique to Glebe, but their solution requires a great deal of effort, often over decades.
+Development pressure is not unique to Glebe, but dealing with each case requires a great deal of effort, often over decades.
 It is often said the threats to Glebe are never-ending, and this is a major factor in the resilience of The Glebe Society when so many other resident groups have vanished.
-Certainly The Society's role is never less than challenging, and your support is always valuable.
+Certainly The Society’s role is never less than challenging, and your support is always valuable.